 TU developed a decision support tool to facilitate identifying culvert inventory or replacement opportunities based on brook trout population characteristics, stream temperature, riparian condition and other factors.

-TU’s Colorado AML decision support tool helps TU staff, partners, and volunteers discover and prioritize opportunities for addressing environmental degradation caused by abandoned mines.
+TU’s Colorado abandoned mine lands decision support tool helps TU staff, partners, and volunteers discover and prioritize opportunities for addressing environmental degradation caused by abandoned mines.